- You do not have any products in your shopping cart yet.

 - Direct sunlight: Heats the surface strongly, dries it out, and can promote cracks (e.g., conservatory, south-facing side).

-- Fireplaces and radiators: Cause uneven heating and dryness.
+- Fireplaces and radiators: Cause uneven warming and dryness.
 Uneven tensions often lead to cracks.

 - Underfloor heating: Allows very warm air to rise directly to the underside and creates tensions that can cause cracks.

-- Dry winter air: Extracts moisture and causes the wood to shrink.
+- Dry winter air: Removes moisture and causes the wood to shrink.

-What to Do If Something Happens?
+What to Do If Something Happens Anyway?

 The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above conditions can cause problems.
+Usually, nothing will happen, but the above-mentioned conditions can lead to problems.

 Why are such damages not covered by warranty?